All posts

 The dual-account pattern.
 The most common structural arrangement among cross-border solo founders is Mercury (or Relay) for US entity banking plus Wise for multi-currency operations and international transfers.
 This combination addresses USD revenue collection, multi-currency needs, and provides banking redundancy — each at a different institution with different infrastructure and different risk models.

-The structural observation: the question is not which bank is best.
+The real question is not which bank is best.
 It is which combination of banking relationships creates the structural arrangement that matches the founder's actual cross-border operations — and provides resilience against disruption in any single relationship.

 A bank account is not a neutral container for money.
 It is a node in a structural arrangement that connects the entity, the founder, the jurisdictions involved, and the documentation that describes the relationship between them.